-Here the ridiculously heavy steering (despite electric power assistance), beefy Getrag gearshift and stiff suspension are allies rather than irritants.
-At sane cornering velocities, ‘roll-with-it’-MINI remains pleasantly neutral, the meaty steering linear and sharp-witted, if lacking any real feedback.
-The wheel rim is far too thick, which doesn’t help.
-Only rank stupidity will unsettle the car mid-corner – lifting off can bring the tail out, but is easily corrected.
+Only rank stupidity will unsettle the car mid-corner – lifting off can nudge the tail out, but is easily and swiftly corrected.
 The Cooper feels planted, faithful and predictable – a car to take out and drive the union jack pants off.
-Yet, while its handling is beyond reproach, something indefinable is lacking – call it a certain finesse.
+Yet, while its B-road handling is beyond reproach, it lacks a certain finesse.

-In maximum attack mode, the Cooper’s ride quality is something you can overlook.
-However, most of the time, it’s appalling.
-Unlike the original car, which also bounced and pitched all over the place, ‘supersonic’-mini has steel springs and conventional dampers plus (one assumes) provision for adequate wheel travel.
-On pockmarked Irish road surfaces, it crashes and jars, the confined cockpit allowing the passenger’s head to make occasional contact with the roof header rail, which really isn’t really acceptable at all.
+In maximum attack mode, the MINI’s ride quality is something you can overlook.
+Most of the time however, it’s simply punishing.
+Unlike the original car, which also bounced and pitched like a hyperactive bunny, ‘supersonic’-mini has steel springs and conventional dampers plus (one imagines) provision for adequate wheel travel.
+On pockmarked Irish road surfaces, it crashes and jars.
+Road induced tyre roar is also wearingly high.

 ‘Be Here Now…’

-Nu-MINI is commendably well made and finished.
-While some of the interior plastics are a little cheap feeling, everything fits well and has remained steadfastly in place and rattle-free despite the pummelling it has withstood on brittle West Cork roads.
-Over 8 years there has been one or two problems, but on balance it has proven a reliable and durable little steed.
+The Cooper is commendably well made and finished.
+While some of the interior plastics are a little cheap feeling by contemporary standards, everything fits well and has remained steadfastly in place and largely rattle-free despite the pummelling it has withstood on brittle West Cork roads.
+Over eight years there has been one or two mechanical maladies, but on balance it has proven a reliable and durable little steed.

 ‘Some Might Say…’

-Having said this, I concede that it is possibly my fault for failing to succumb to millennium-MINI’s obvious charms.
-After all, its owner adores it – failing to even register the downsides I would consider dealbreakers.
-I have to concede it also sounds churlish to criticise BMW/Rover for producing such a driver-focused, technically dense machine when they could have opted to offer something a good deal more cynical.
-But I can’t help feeling an element of contrivance in the R50.
-The original Mini was a bit of a laugh, but at heart was a deeply serious motor car.
-‘Wonder-wall’-MINI isn’t anywhere serious enough and that seems to be the heart of my problem with it.
+I know.
+It’s possibly my fault for failing to succumb to ‘Wonder-wall’ MINI’s obvious charms.
+After all, its owner adores it.
+It is also somewhat churlish to criticise BMW/Rover for producing such a driver-focused, technically dense machine when they could have opted to offer something a good deal more cynical.

-Oasis had a couple of decent tunes and possibly one good album but behind the posturing, there was a nagging lack of substance about them as successive album releases became more bloated and derivative.
-Similarly, while the R50 Cooper may be something of a Champagne Supernova, I find bubbles give me hiccups.
+Oasis had a couple of decent tunes and maybe one good album – their first.
+But behind the posturing, there was a nagging lack of substance about them as successive album releases became more bloated and derivative.
+Similarly, while BMW got the R50 Cooper recipe pretty much right first time, they appear to have dropped the baton through subsequent iterations.
+So while the MINI may indeed be something of a Champagne Supernova, I find that bubbles tend to give me hiccups.